Travel

 119 E. 18th St., Gramercy

 Tex-Mex isn’t a type of cuisine you’d normally associate with New York City, but after a meal at this cheerful spot in Gramercy (a few blocks north of Union Square), you might rethink that idea.
-Grab some friends and order the traditional queso (yellow cheese tomatillos, serrano peppers, pico de gallo) and a round of prickly pear margaritas before diving into your entree.
-The chile relleno is reliably tasty, as are the grilled shrimp tacos, topped with salsa cruda, pico de gallo, cotija cheese, and cilantro.
-The central location makes it a great group dinner spot, but there’s also a second location on the Upper East Side..
+Grab some friends and order the traditional queso and a round of prickly pear margaritas before diving into your entree.
+The mole is reliably tasty, as are the grilled shrimp tacos.
+The central location makes it a great group dinner spot, but there’s also a second location on the Upper East Side.

 Bar Jamón